 Watch Spanish football in top class

-If you enjoy watching football, you should attend a Spanish La Liga game when the local team UD Las Palmas plays.
-Currently, they’re playing in La Liga, which means that you can see them play against teams such as Barcelona and Real Madrid.
+If you enjoy watching football, you should attend a Spanish football game when the local team UD Las Palmas plays.
+Currently, they’re playing in Segunda Divisón, which is the second league in Spain.

 Hop on hop off tour around the city